-11 d.
-Notwithstanding the report required pursuant to subsection 12 a. of this section, the commissioner, in conjunction with the 13 Commissioner of Labor and Workforce Development, shall submit 14 an annual report to the Governor and, pursuant to section 2 of 15 P.L.1991, c.164 (C.52:14-19.1), to the Legislature, concerning: 16 program caseloads; the nature and type of work activities engaged 17 in by program recipients, along with the total number of hours 18 attributed to each type of work activity; the nature, type, and total 19 amounts of support services provided under the program; the 20 number of beneficiaries leaving the program because the 21 beneficiary's annual income on average exceeds 100 percent, 150 22 percent, 200 percent, 250 percent, and 300 percent of the federal 23 poverty level; the number of sanctions imposed on program 24 recipients pursuant to section 2 of P.L.2007, c.97 (C.44:10-63.1), 25 including the reasons for the sanction and the duration of the 26 sanction; the number of cases closed; the number of applications 27 denied and the reasons for the denials, including the specific reasons for denials based on non-financial factors; and any other 28 29 data deemed appropriate by the commissioners; along with 30 recommendations for executive, legislative, administrative, or other 31 actions as the commissioners deem necessary and appropriate to 32 improve employment outcomes under the program and reduce deep 33 poverty rates in the State.
-The data reported pursuant to this 34 subsection shall include Statewide data as well as specific data for 35 each county.
-Based on the data collected and reported pursuant to 36 this subsection, the Commissioner of Human Services shall make 37 such changes to policies and programs implemented under the 38 Department of Human Services as may be necessary to improve the 39 performance of the Work First New Jersey program and further the 40 goals of the program.
+by January 1, 1998.] d.
+Notwithstanding the report required pursuant to subsection a. of this section, the commissioner, in conjunction with the Commissioner of Labor and Workforce Development, shall submit

+19 an annual report to the Governor and, pursuant to section 2 of 20 P.L.1991, c.164 (C.52:14-19.1), to the Legislature, concerning: 21 program caseloads; the nature and type of work activities engaged 22 in by program recipients, along with the total number of hours 23 attributed to each type of work activity; the nature, type, and total 24 amounts of support services provided under the program; the 25 number of beneficiaries leaving the program because the 26 beneficiary's annual income on average exceeds 100 percent, 150 27 percent, 200 percent, 250 percent, and 300 percent of the federal 28 poverty level; the number of sanctions imposed on program 29 recipients pursuant to section 2 of P.L.2007, c.97 (C.44:10-63.1), 30 including the reasons for the sanction and the duration of the reasons for denials based on non-financial factors; and any other data deemed appropriate by the commissioners; along with recommendations for executive, legislative, administrative, or other actions as the commissioners deem necessary and appropriate to sanction; the number of cases closed; the number of applications denied and the reasons for the denials, including the specific poverty rates in the State.
+The data reported pursuant to this subsection shall include Statewide data as well as specific data for

+36 actions as the commissioners deem necessary and appropriate to 37 improve employment outcomes under the program and reduce deep such changes to policies and programs implemented under the